savonet/book/workflow.md

 ![Interactive variables webpage](img/interactive4.png)\

-which allows to easily set up the multiband compressor using our ears.
+which allows to easily set up the multiband compressor using our ears and our mouse.
 The _wet_ parameter allows to compare the output with and without compression, as explained below.

 #### Interactive variables: OSC